A Bernstein-von Mises theorem for smooth functionals in semiparametric models: Proofs

 This implies, using the same bound as in the deterministic-$k$ case,

-and that $\left| F_0(\tilde \psi_{[k]}^2 ) - F_0(\tilde \psi^2)\right| =o(1)$, uniformly over $k \in \cK_n$.
-To control the empirical process part of \eqref{bias1}, that is the second part of \eqref{csimp}, one uses e.g. Lemma 19.33 in \cite{aad98}, which provides an upper-bound for the maximum, together with the last display.
-So, for random $k$, the BvM theorem is satisfied if $\beta >1/2$.
+and that $\vert F_0(\tilde\psi_{[k]}^2 ) - F_0(\tilde\psi ^2)\vert =o(1)$, uniformly over $k \in\cK_n$.
+To control the empirical process part of \eqref{bias1}, that is the second part of \eqref{csimp}, one uses, for example, Lemma~19.33 in \cite{aad98}, which provides an upper-bound for the maximum, together with the last display.
+So, for random $k$, the BvM theorem is satisfied if $\beta>1/2$.